15 Favorite Cooking Gifts for Kids

 Nesting doll measuring cups will make pint-size bakers want to go elbow deep in flour.

-Everything is sized just right for small hands with this Playful Chefs Cooking Set, which includes a sturdy apron with slots for tiny tools.
+Everything is sized just right for small hands with this Chefs Cooking Set, which includes a sturdy apron with slots for tiny tools.

 Perhaps more of a family gift than a kid one, I’ve admired What I Eat for some time now (hint Mr. Mom’s Kitchen).
 Riveting and eye opening, this beautiful book showcases photos of what people around the world eat in a given day.

 Seek out a compelling cooking class for kids or teens, either offered by a local pro or a national outfit such as Sur La Table.
 Enlist one of your child’s buddies to join in as a way to up the fun factor.